mdolab/niceplots/README.md

 Sort of, you can find our examples gallery and API documentation [here](https://mdolab-niceplots.readthedocs-hosted.com/en/latest)

+## Help, my old NicePlots code doesn't work anymore!

+We made a couple of changes to the API in version 2.0.0, most of them can be fixed with a simple find and replace.
+Check the [release notes](https://github.com/mdolab/niceplots/releases/tag/v2.0.0) for more details.

 ## Contribution guidelines

 * Make any changes you see fit.
 Please fork your own version and submit a pull request.